Issue No.17: Visualizing Space Solar Power:

-The Journal is in the process of publishing nine original “Creative Visualizations of Space Solar Power.”
-The designs presented here are student productions that have been professionally mentored, peer-reviewed and presented at the NSS-sponsored International Space Development Conferences in Chicago Il in 2010, in Huntsville AL in 2011 and Washington D.C. in 2012.
+The Journal is in the process of publishing a dozen original “Creative Visualizations of Space Solar Power.”
+The designs presented here are student productions that have been professionally mentored, peer-reviewed and presented at the NSS-sponsored International Space Development Conferences in Chicago Il in 2010, in Huntsville AL in 2011, Washington D.C. in 2012 and San Diego in 2013.

 Issue No.17 follows the Space Journal’s largest and most widely noticed Issue No.16 on the topic of Solar Power Satellites.
 This issue sets the stage for No.18: SunSat Design Competition, an international contest with prizes.